vanzelleb/vanzelleb/README.md

-- 👀 I’m interested in coding with JavaScript
+- 👀 I’m interested in solving problems even if I'm the only one who has them ;-)
-- 🌱 I’m currently working on an application to track stock portfolio statistics
+- 🌱 I’m currently working on an application to track stock portfolio performance
 - 📫 You can reach me on Twitter @vanzelleb

 <!---